 All three competitions are open to Barnard undergraduates of whatever department or major.
 It is suggested that each competitor submit more than one poem, but no more than five.
 There can be no fixed statement about the number of lines required; contestants may find it helpful to think of approximately 100 lines, but they should not hesitate to submit fewer or more.
 The student should provide four separate and complete sets of manuscripts, each set labeled with her name, expected year of graduation, and a list of the contents, and each securely enclosed in a manila folder or envelope.
 Each separate poem within the set must also carry the writer's name.
 Pages must be numbered.
 Typescripts should be on one side only of standard 8-1/2" x 11" pages.
 Clear photocopies are acceptable.
 Every envelope or folder should be labeled with the student's name and a list of contents.
 Do not use heavy binders.

 A single entry of four sets of manuscripts will be considered for all four prizes.
-Entries in the contest must be submitted absolutely no later than 4 p.m. on a Monday in mid-February, 2015 (exact date TBA), at the English office, Room 417, Barnard Hall.
+Entries in the contest must be submitted absolutely no later than 4:00 pm on Monday, February 16, 2015 in the English Department Office, 417 Barnard Hall.

 Please retain copies of your work as these entries will not be returned.
 Copies of this notice may be obtained in 417 Barnard Hall.
 Past winners of cash awards in the poetry competitions may enter again; their entries, however, should be composed of new material.